ghc-proposals/ghc-proposals/proposals/0000-exception-backtraces.rst

     handleAll :: MonadCatch m => (SomeExceptionWithBacktrace -> m a) -> m a -> m a

-This is only needed when ``SomeExceptionWithBacktrace`` should be used as type in the program (e.g. to be able to access the backtraces).
+This is only needed when ``SomeExceptionWithBacktrace`` is used as type in the program.
-As already discussed, in most cases it is fine to continue to use ``SomeException`` which is supported both by old versions of GHC and those that implement this proposal.

 In general, "down-casting" to ``SomeException`` will nearly always be a viable option for addressing compatibility concerns at the expense of losing the